qualabs/morpheus/Readme.md

 Once the dynamic lib ngx_http_morpheus_module.so has been created, it should be copied to the loadable lib dir of NGINX.
 In version 1.18.0 this is usually `/usr/lib/nginx/modules/` but is configurable in the NGINX conf file.

+To enable the dash+xml application type, copy `mime_types.types` to `/etc/nginx/`.

-The `nginx_morpheus.conf` file in this repo is an example of a working config with Morpheus enabled.
-The normal steps on Ubuntu 20.04 to install this conf file and restart NGINX with Morpheus are:
+The `nginx_morpheus.conf` in this repo is an example of a working config with Morpheus enabled.
+After the dynamic lib and `mime.types` are in place, the normal steps on Ubuntu 20.04 to install the conf and restart NGINX with Morpheus are:

 ```
 sudo systemctl stop nginx